 Bali seems to have thousands of temples, and travellers should visit at least a few.
 I was lucky to get the chance to visit one of the most beautiful temples, which is Pura Ulun Danu Bratan.
 Surrounded by the smooth reflective Lake Bratan near the mountains, this temple is also known as the Lake of Holy Mountain because the area around Lake Bratan is fertile and becomes one of the main sources for irrigation in central Bali.
 The temple complex has five compounds and one Buddhist Stupa built in 1633.
 There’s a spiritual feel as you walk into the complex there, as you will hear their prayer and quickly learn that you have to behave yourself and lower you voice.
 This temple is also famous because it is depicted on the IDR50,000 note.
 So, next time you go to Bali, be sure to take a picture of the temple juxtaposed with you holding the picture on IDR50,000 note.

-Tips: Travellers are advised to wear modest cloth when visit the temple.
+Travellers are advised to wear modest cloth when visiting the temple.

 Opening hours: 8:00 a.m. until 6:00 p.m.

 Also read: 7 Things to do during 2.5-day Stay in Bali